cs124/pa7-chatbot/README.md

 After the initial success by ELIZA, a number of other chatbots were created with increased complexity – as an example, on the late 70s a chatbot named [PARRY](https://en.wikipedia.org/wiki/PARRY), created by Stanford’s Psychiatry professor [Kenneth Colby](https://en.wikipedia.org/wiki/Kenneth_Colby), simulated a psychotic patient that used a belief system internally, allowing for more complex behavior.

 You will implement a chatbot similar to ELIZA, but even more sophisticated!
+Using frame-based dialogue we will implement a dialogue agent using similar ideas to the GUS agent described in lecture!
 This chatbot will recommend movies to the user.
 Let’s get started!

 ## High-level specification
-Conversational agents like ELIZA can be decomposed into four modules (see Jurafsky and Martin 2008, [Norvig 1991](https://github.com/norvig/paip-lisp)), each one responsible for a specific task:
+Conversational agents like ELIZA or GUS can be decomposed into four modules (see Jurafsky and Martin 2008, [Norvig 1991](https://github.com/norvig/paip-lisp)), each one responsible for a specific task:

 1. Read the input.
 2. Extract relevant information from the input, which can be domain specific – as in our movie recommender chatbot.
 3. Transform the input into a response – users normally expect a response in the given domain.
 4. Print the response.

 The starter code provided for the assignment handles modules (1) and (4) for you.
-You will be responsible for implementing modules (2) and (3), in both the starter and creative modes.
+You will be responsible for implementing modules (2) and (3), in both the starter (GUS) and LLM Programming modes.

 Once you have set up the environment, the warm-up section will help you familiarize yourself with the REPL.
 After you feel comfortable interacting with the REPL, you will implement the extraction and transformation modules for the movie recommender chatbot.